-Physical Characteristics: Long muzzle and a double coat, with an outer coat that is long, straight, and smooth
+Physical Characteristics: Long muzzle; double coat with an outer coat that is long, straight, and smooth

 04 of 14

-We’re not done with Collies quite yet!
-The Smooth Collie looks a bit different than its fluffy breed relative the Rough Collie, boasting a short and smooth coat in contrast to the Rough Collie’s long coat.
-For the most part though—including in temperament and history—the Smooth Collie is quite the same.
-In the United States and Canada, Smooth Collies are classified as the same breed as Rough Collies, and can interbreed while still maintaining pedigree status.
-In the United Kingdom, however, the Smooth Collie is considered to be a distinct breed.
+The smooth collie looks a bit different than its fluffy breed relative, the rough collie, boasting a short and smooth coat.
+For the most part, though, the smooth collie is quite the same, including in temperament and history.
+In North America, smooth collies are classified as the same breed as rough collies and can interbreed while still maintaining pedigree status.
+In the United Kingdom, however, the smooth collie is considered a distinct breed.

 Height: 20 to 24 inches